 The Science of Smokeless Tobacco

-Smokeless tobacco is a non-combustible tobacco product that originated in the U.S. in the late 1600s.
+Smokeless tobacco is a smoke-free tobacco product that originated in the U.S. in the late 1600s.
 Over time, it has developed into various formats, including dry snuff, snus, dissolvable tobacco products and moist smokeless tobacco.

 Smokeless tobacco products are made of cut or ground tobacco and usually include other added flavors and ingredients.
 Users chew or place the product in the oral cavity between the gum and the cheek or lip.